YeluriKetan/project-WAR/README.md

 > [Wordle](https://www.powerlanguage.co.uk/wordle/) is a web-based word game developed by Welsh-born software engineer Josh Wardle, formerly an employee of Reddit.
 Players attempt to guess a five-letter word in six attempts; feedback, in the form of colored tiles, is given for each guess, informing players which letters are in the correct position and which are in other positions of the answer word. [(source)](https://en.wikipedia.org/wiki/Wordle)

-We have built a solver from scratch that makes use of logic based on the rules of the game, a simple algorithm and a couple of primitive data structures to solve Wordle.
-There's no search or decision trees, learning models or intelligent agents; just plain old DSA.
-The algo has still managed to reach avg. levels of predictions that are less than 0.45 away from the [best known automated solver](https://jonathanolson.net/wordle-solver/).
+We created a solver from scratch that uses a simple algorithm built upon the basic rules of the game and a couple of predetermined useful predictions to solve Wordle.
+There are no search/decision trees, learning models or intelligent agents; just plain old DSA.
+The algo has still managed to reach avg. levels of predictions that are less than 0.25 away from the [best known automated solver (avg.
+3.42)](https://jonathanolson.net/wordle-solver/).

 ## Stats